FikaWorks/website/content/blog/what-fikaworks-offers-clients/index.md

 for your contract, and you can have faith in their ability to deliver that product.

-We at FikaWorks think this new model for working with clients serves the main parties involved in any Cloud Native consulting effort
+We at FikaWorks think this new model for working with clients serves the main parties involved in any Cloud Native consulting effort.
 It is lean, maximizing customer buying power for quality work.